hdShang/arxiv-daily/docs/cs-AI/2025-09-13/papers/250910769v1-agentarch-a-comprehensive-benchmark-to-evaluate-agent-architectures-.md

 ---
 layout: default
-title: AgentArch: A Comprehensive Benchmark to Evaluate Agent Architectures in Enterprise
+title: "AgentArch: A Comprehensive Benchmark to Evaluate Agent Architectures in Enterprise"
 ---

 # AgentArch: A Comprehensive Benchmark to Evaluate Agent Architectures in Enterprise